Ye-Bhone-Lin/Smart-Water-Distribution-Optimization/leak_prediction/README.md

 1. **Data Loading & Cleaning**: Loads the dataset, analyzes missing values, and fills them using mean or median based on feature distribution.
 2. **Exploratory Analysis**: Visualizes distributions and checks for class imbalance.
 3. **Preprocessing**: Encodes target classes and applies SMOTE to balance the dataset.
-4. **Model Training**: Trains LightGBM and XGBoost classifiers to predict leak events.
+4. **Model Training**: Trains LightGBM, SVC and XGBoost classifiers to predict leak events.
 5. **Evaluation**: Outputs classification reports and confusion matrices for model assessment.
 6. **Feature Importance**: Uses SHAP to interpret model decisions and highlight key features.
 7. **Model Export**: Saves the trained model as `leak_detection_model.pkl` for future use.